Jjdt12/SICP/README.md

  (test 0 (p))

- (p) is then subsituted before evaluation, and is not evaulated until/if it needed:
+ (p) is not evaulated until/if it needed:

  (if (= 0 0) 0 (p))